Syed Nazim Ali

-Syed Nazim Ali is currently a Research Professor and Director, Research Division at the College of Islamic Studies, Hamad Bin Khalifa University, Qatar Foundation.
+Syed Nazim Ali is a research professor and director of the Research Division at the College of Islamic Studies, Hamad Bin Khalifa University, Qatar Foundation.
 He is one of the founders of the Harvard Islamic Finance Program and was associated with it from 1995 to 2014.
 During his association with Harvard he worked on several initiatives including Harvard University Forum on Islamic Finance which is continued by Harvard Muslim Alumni Association.
 He also initiated the annual joint workshop in London with the London School of Economics in 2007 and now continued at SOAS-University of London and had launched the Islamic Finance DataBank.

 He played role in improving, understanding and combatting misconceptions about the Islamic Finance Industry, major activities were: Islamic Finance Seminar 101 at the U.S. Department of the Treasury and subsequently his work with The Federal Reserve Bank of New York.

 He has published extensively and is a regular speaker.